jimz011/homekit-infused/README.md

 My current Home Assistant install (current running version 0.97.0b3) This is my entirely new release with so much changes that you should read up if you already use parts from my setup!
 If you are new to this please continue to the introduction below the changes.

-## Lovelace setup by jimz011 August 2019 v 0.1a (*updated: 09/08/2019)
+## Lovelace setup by jimz011 August 2019 v 0.1a (*updated: 11/08/2019)
-### Changes 09/08/2019:
+### Changes 11/08/2019:
 v.
-0.1a
-- Moved the Xiaomi Vacuum Cleaner zoned cleaning map out of the swipe-card into its own view.
-Swipe-card would not allow for this card to be used properly.
-- Moved PostNL out of the swipe-card in the personal views so that photos of letters can now be used.
-Swipe-card would not allow for this card to be used properly.
-- Small changes to the quickmenu on the personal views, the left button will now take you to the PostNL view.
-- Small changes to the quickmenu on the vacuum view, the left button will now take you to the manual zoned cleaning view.
-- Small changes to the quickmenu on the dog view, the left button will now take you to the right view.
-- Added a brand new weather view (this is not the weather view on the frontpage, that one is still up for rework)
+0.1b
+- Changed back-button.yaml templating to be used everywhere instead of 4 different templates.
+- Changed mini-graph-template.yaml to easily change between bar styles
+- Added Clock for tablets on the 5 main views (climate, frontpage, lights, devices and security)
+- Changed vacuum.yaml for tablets
+- Changed graph type in energy.yaml

-## Update Guide from 07/08/2019 to 0.1a:
+## Update Guide from 0.1a to 0.1b:
 Please read this first.
-In all changed files there is a `# Changed/Added in 0.1`.
+In all changed files there is a `# Changed/Added in 0.1b`.
 Change/Add these lines in your own files.
 With the exception of vacuum.yaml these are relatively small changes and mostly be just 3 to 5 lines each page.
 Find these tags in any of the files that have changed so you can easily change/add your own lines/files.
 This is true for every file below.
 Note: If it says a file has changed but there are no comments, than it is most likely you only need to remove lines.
 Below you can read which lines/stacks you will need to remove.
 I am only human, I do this for hobby, am an amateur and bound to make mistakes.
 If you find anything missing to the information below feel free to make suggestions.

-#### Added Views: (these are new views and do not require editing)
+#### Added Views: No additions in this release
-- Added vacuum-zoned-cleaning.yaml
-- Added weather.yaml
-- Added postnl-jimmy.yaml
-- Added postnl-stephanie.yaml

-#### Added Resources:
+#### Added Resources: No extra resources in this release

-- Added weather-card-chart.js (please import this in HACS https://github.com/sgttrs/lovelace-weather-card-chart)
-- Added more-info-card.js (Please import this in HACS https://github.com/thomasloven/lovelace-more-info-card)
+#### Added Templates
+- Added simple-weather-card-template (the purpose of this and some of the changes below is to make the frontpage easier to configure)

 #### Changed:
-- Changed ui-lovelace.yaml (add all the added views above to this file with !includes just like the other views)
-- Changed resources.yaml (add all the added resources above to this file, please use HACS)
-- Changed stephanie.yaml (see comments in the file)
+*Templates:
+*if you do not change templates I provide you can always just copy these files without the need of checking the code
+- Changed back-button.yaml (it was actually back-button2.yaml but renamed it to back-button.yaml, the other 2 templates have been removed.
+The quickmenu will now always use a single template.
+Easy no?
+Copy this file over your old one)
+- Changed back-button.yaml (now every button is configurable very easy please look at this file to see the new variables available)
-- Changed jimmy.yaml (see comments in the file)
+- Changed mini-graph-template.yaml (see comments in the file, added option in template to easily change between line or bars in the graph)
+*Views:
+*views contain information about your own entities, do not just copy this!
+- Changed lights.yaml (lights with a brightness value now use the switch-template instead.
+ALL buttons now use a single template.
+Add the lines in the comments to your lights with a brightness value)
-- Changed vacuum.yaml (see comments in the file and remove the complete zoned cleaning, the one with the map, vertical stack from the swipe-card)
+- Changed main-view.yaml (see comments in the file, added options for tablets, it now displays a clock on the frontpage)
-- Changed automations.yaml (Tado commands were broken due to the new hvac stuff from 0.96.x, this has been adjusted, for convenience these automations have been moved to the bottom of the file, please remove your old ones)
-- Changed climate-template.yaml (This fixes the hvac states on the thermostat-card for tado radiators on the HK controller, might not work for your specific radiator)
-- Changed switch-template.yaml (added a template for margin-top on a name)
-- Changed person-more-info.yaml (remove the complete PostNL vertical stack from the swipe-card)
-- Changed tala.yaml (this is the dog view, see comments in the file)
+- Changed energy.yaml (see comments in the file, changed graph style to bars instead of a line)

+- Changed climate.yaml, lights.yaml, devices.yaml, security.yaml, menu.yaml and frontpage.yaml (the quickmenu now uses a single template, you will need to change all the previous ones, what needs to be changed will be commented)
+- Changed vacuum.yaml (added tablet view)
+- Changed the same 7 files above starting from climate.yaml to vacuum.yaml (in that order). (see comments in the file, in the middle of these files a clock has been added for use with tablets.
+You do not need this if you don't use a tablet/browser)

+- Changed all views that contain a quickmenu (in all views the template name has changed from back_button_2 to back_button.
+This is in most files line 7, correct all of the names to this.
+Do not forget to copy the new back-button.yaml template.
+Only views in the views folder are affected with the exception of notifications.yaml and main-view.yaml and ofc the views you worked on in the changes above)

+#### Removed
+- Removed back-button.yaml (replace this with the new one from this release)
+- Removed back-button2.yaml
+- Removed back-button3.yaml
+- Removed frontpage-quickmenu.yaml
+- Removed light-template.yaml

+Note: In every upcoming release I will change naming/folders and templates to be more consistent and easier to use.
+This update is one of the first which removes many templates in favor of a single one.

 ### Click here for the [Full Change Log](https://github.com/jimz011/homeassistant/blob/master/CHANGELOG.md)